duckietown-udem/udem-fall19-public/notebooks/07-state-estimation.md

   When predicting the new _d_, you will need to take into account the angle _phi_.

   ##### `Particle.update(self, ds, phis)`
-  How can you estimate the likelihood of the measurements given this particular particle? _Suggestion: remember how it was done in the histogram filter.
-Maybe you can compute a distance to each pair of (d,phi) and compute a score based on the quantity of pairs that is not further than a threshold?
+  How can you estimate the likelihood of the measurements given this particular particle?
+Here, the _d_ and _phi_ values for a given segment can be recovered using function `self.process(segment)`. _Suggestion: remember how it was done in the histogram filter.
+Maybe you can compute a distance from your particle to each measured pair of (d,phi) and compute a score based on the quantity of pairs that is not further than a given threshold?
 Other ideas are welcome too!_

   ##### `lane_filter.initialize(self)`
   Initialize the particle set using a given distribution.
 You can use the initialization parameters.
 Would sampling from a Gaussian distribution be a good idea?
 Could you also want to sample from an uniform distribution, in order to be able to recover from an initial state that is far from the Gaussian center?